 2017 was the year I finally mustered enough energy to finish my ramen tour of Toronto.
 Some may say that it’s incredibly difficult to make a bowl of warm salty noodles taste bad, but I would disagree.
-In fact, I feel so strongly against the many ramen shops producing mediocre or straight up bad noodles that I am only putting a few recommendations on this list for the time being.
+In fact, I feel so strongly against the many ramen shops producing mediocre or straight-up bad noodles that I am only putting a few recommendations on this list for the time being.

 Hokkaido Ramen Santouka: This is a Japanese chain that has managed to preserve a lot of consistency throughout its international locations.
 I love that they have combos featuring a bowl of ramen paired with a little side bowl of rice (with toppings) for those days you just want two kinds of carbs.
 Potential drawback: The locations are an interesting choice.

 Kinton Ramen: The Kinka Restaurant Group has managed to grow significantly in Toronto and internationally in the last few years.
 My favourite thing to eat here is the location-specific ramen special that each restaurant has.
 Potential drawback: Each location has different management and it can be hard to know what you will find on any given day and place.

 Ramen Raijin: This is a solid ramen joint with a focus on student life and beer, and part of the Zakkushi Group of restaurants.
 Potential drawback: It has a focus on student life and beer.

 Konjiki Ramen: The first international branch of an eight-seat Tokyo ramen shop that’s managed to earn the title of Japan’s best ramen.

 Ramen Misoya: An international chain that has a lot of Michelin Guide status.

 Ryus Noodle Bar: A popular Toronto location with a mystery formula I can’t quite figure out yet from afar.